vegaprotocol/specs/protocol/0061-REWP-pos_rewards.md

 1. `min_val`: minimum validators we need (for now, 5).
 This is a network parameter that can be changed through a governance vote.
 Full name: `reward.staking.delegation.minValidators`.
 1. `numberOfValidators` - the actual number of validators running the consensus (derived from running chain)
 1. `totalStake` - the total number of units of the staking and governance asset (VEGA) associated to the Vega chain (but not necessarily delegated to a specific validator).
 1. `compLevel` - This is a Network parameter that can be changed through a governance vote.
-Valid values are in the range 1 to infinity i.e. (including 1 but excluding infinity) i.e. `1 <= compLevel < infinity`.
 Full name: `reward.staking.delegation.competitionLevel`.
 Default `1.1`.
 1. `reward.staking.delegation.optimalStakeMultiplier` - another network parameter which together with `compLevel` control how much the validators "compete" for delegated stake.
 1. `network.ersatzvalidators.reward.factor` - a decimal in `[0,1]` with default of `1`.
 It controls how much the ersatz validator own + delegated stake counts for reward purposes.

 ### Other network parameters:
 - `delegator_share`: proportion of the validator reward that goes to the delegators.
 The initial value is 0.883.
 This is a network parameter that can be changed through a governance vote.
-Valid values are in the range 0 to 1 (inclusive) i.e. `0 <= delegator_share <= 1`.
 Full name: `reward.staking.delegation.delegatorShare`.
 - `min_own_stake`: the minimum number of staking and governance asset (VEGA) that a validator needs to self-delegate to be eligible for rewards.
 Full name: `reward.staking.delegation.minimumValidatorStake`.
-Can be set to any number greater than or equal `0`.
-Default `3000`.

 **Note**: changes of any network parameters affecting these calculations will take an immediate effect (they aren't delayed until next epoch).